Playing Audio

 Adding audio files to the game

-If you're contributing to the base game, you can add audio files to the game by placing them anywhere in the Content
+If you're contributing to the base game, you can add audio files to the game by placing them anywhere in the Content folder inside the SociallyDistant project.
+At this time, only WAV files with a sample rate at or below 48000Hz are supported.

 Make sure to keep things organized, and to name the audio file something concise and descriptive.
-For example, for a Hollywood-style data reading sound effect, you could place it in Content/Audio/SFX/DataRead.wav
+For example, for a Hollywood-style data reading sound effect, you could place it in Content/Audio/SFX/DataRead.wav.

 Where to place audio files

-directory.
-Sound effects should be placed under the SFX
+Audio files should be placed under the Content/Audio directory.
+Sound effects should be placed under the SFX sub-folder, and songs under the BGM folder.

 Dealing with licensed sound effects